Why is Security Important for Your Business’s Website?

 Use HTTPS (Secure Sockets Layer – SSL)

-HTTPS is an extension of HTTP (HyperText Transfer Protocol) that incorporates SSL/TLS encryption.
+What it is: HTTPS is an extension of HTTP (HyperText Transfer Protocol) that incorporates SSL/TLS encryption.
 It secures communication between a user’s browser and the web server.

-An HTTPS connection can be implemented on your site by ensuring there is a valid SSL certificate on your site.
+How to implement: An HTTPS connection can be implemented on your site by ensuring there is a valid SSL certificate on your site.
 Most of the time hosting companies will provide this automatically for you, but depending on the hosting company there might be a fee.

 Some hosting companies we recommend: GoDaddy, WPEngine (for WordPress sites only), Kinsta (for WordPress sites only), BlueHost, SIteGround, InMotion Hosting.

-How to Check if Your Site Is Using a Secure HTTPS Connection
+How to Check if Your Site is Using a Secure HTTPS Connection

 To check if your website is using a secure HTTPS connection simply navigate to your website on your favorite browser (I prefer Chrome).